-New telecommunications systems, including telephone, cable TV and fiber optics will be installed within the Development Areas.
+New telecommunications systems, including telephone, and cable TV will be installed within the Development Areas.
+Additional empty conduits shall be installed to accommodate the implementation of fiber optics by others.
 These systems will connect to the existing systems east of the Project Site, near Main Street.
 The proposed telecommunication facilities will be constructed in all backbone streets, within both the Development and Reuse areas, providing reliable service to all Sub-Districts.
 The new telecommunication system will replace the existing systems in phases consistent with the development build-out.
 The proposed system will include extensions of conduits, substructure facilities, and supervisory control equipment that are compliant with the latest AT&T and Comcast standard requirements.
 The proposed telecommunications systems will be installed in a joint utility trench as previously described.